Using the Revaulter CLI

 --key-label | -l | Yes | Logical key label used for signing-key derivation |

---algorithm | -a | Yes | Signing algorithm identifier (currently ES256) |
+--algorithm | -a | Yes | Signing algorithm identifier: ES256, Ed25519, or Ed25519ph |

 --input | -i | One of --input or --digest is required | Path to the message file to sign; use - for stdin.
-The CLI hashes the file contents with SHA-256 |
+With ES256 and Ed25519ph, the CLI hashes the file’s contents locally. |

---digest | -d | One of --input or --digest is required | A pre-computed 32-byte SHA-256 digest, encoded as hex or base64url.
+--digest | -d | One of --input or --digest is required | A pre-computed digest, encoded as hex or base64url.
+Supported only for ES256 (32-byte SHA-256) and Ed25519ph (64-byte SHA-512).
 Mutually exclusive with --format jws |

---format | No | Output format: json (default — JSON envelope with base64url r || s signature), jws (compact JWS string), or raw (the 64-byte r || s signature). jws requires --input | |
+--format | No | Output format: json (default — JSON envelope with base64url signature), jws (compact JWS string), or raw (the raw 64-byte signature). jws requires --input and is supported only for ES256 and Ed25519 | |

 --jws-header | No | JSON fragment merged into the default protected header when building a JWS from --input.
-The alg field is always forced to ES256; other fields like kid or typ can be supplied | |
+The alg field is always forced to ES256 or EdDSA, depending on --algorithm | |

 --timeout | -t | No | Timeout for the operation |